HeoJooyeon/find-ai/README.md

 1. **Query Maker (Generate Sample Queries)**: Query Maker generates INSERT statements based on the provided table information and saves query data using local storage.
 2. **Scan Image (Image Search)**: Scan Image analyzes a photo and provides a description of its contents.
 3. **Encoder Tool (Encoding Utility)**: Encoder Tool encodes URL and Base64 values and allows users to save encoded data in local storage.
-4. **Color Mixer (Color Combination)**: Color Mixer helps you find the perfect color by blending different shades and stores your preferred combinations in local storage.
+4. **Color Mixer (Color Combination)**: Color Mixer suggests the perfect background and text color combination based on your chosen theme, helping you create a harmonious design.
 5. **JSON Repair (JSON Fixing)**: JSON Repair analyzes and corrects structural errors in JSON data, with an option to save the fixed JSON in local storage.

 ---